James Fitzjames: Franklin's lost expedition

 Returning to England, Fitzjames lived with William Coningham, his wife Elizabeth (née Meyrick) and their two young children at their home in Brighton.
 He was on half-pay, meaning he was available for naval service but not presently working on a ship.

 Sir John Barrow, a prime mover of what became the Franklin expedition, campaigned to have Fitzjames appointed to lead it.
 He asked for his friend Edward Charlewood to be appointed as second in command.
-Barrow was unable to provide the Board of the Admiralty with a persuasive argument to support these appointments, and Fitzjames was discounted due to his relatively young age, so after some prevarication Sir John Franklin and Francis Crozier were appointed instead.
+Barrow was unable to provide the Board of Admiralty with a persuasive argument to support these appointments, and Fitzjames was discounted due to his relatively young age, so after some prevarication Sir John Franklin and Francis Crozier were appointed instead.